 - Finally, the date-type column in the Date table must be defined as the Date Table in a Power BI report.

-Understanding the importance of the Date Table
+Understanding the Importance of the Date Table in Power BI

 As discussed before, the Date table is pivotal in business intelligence scenarios.
 Without it, you cannot fully apply the time intelligence functions that come as part and parcel of the latest BI reporting solutions, including Power BI reports.